HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 <img src="image.png" loading="lazy" alt="…" width="200" height="200">
 ```

 Be mindful Chromium's implementation of lazy-loading thresholds logic historically has been quite [conservative](https://web.dev/browser-level-image-lazy-loading/#distance-from-viewport-thresholds), keeping the offscreen limit to 3000px.
 During the last year the limit has been actively tested and improved on to better align developer expectations, and ultimately moving the thresholds to 1250px.
-Also, there is [no standard across the browsers](https://github.com/whatwg/html/issues/5408) and no ability for web developers to override the defaults thresholds provided by the browsers, yet.
+However, there is [no standard across the browsers at present](https://github.com/whatwg/html/issues/5408) and no ability for web developers to override the defaults thresholds provided by the browsers, yet.

 ## Resource Hints